 I was officially diagnosed with Ankylosing Spondylitis when I was 23 years old.
 I had occasional symptoms since I was 13 years old but nothing was certain during those years.

 I was prescribed TNF blockers but had to withdraw due to experiencing something called “drug induced psychosis” from a drug called Isoniazid (INH).

 This pre med was meant to clear my body from tuberculosis after a failed TB test and it nearly cost me my life.
 I was suicidal for months, the fact that I did not kill myself is a miracle on its own.
-I experienced every single symptom needed to diagnose someone with the Ankylosing Spondylitis.
+I experienced every single symptom needed to diagnose someone for the Ankylosing Spondylitis treatment.

 My Sacroiliac joints are fused and I am glad that is as far as the disease progressed.
 Those who doubt that I ever had the disease are the people I love the most, because they show me just how amazing my journey has been thus far.

 The only question I ask those people is, “If you and I both had the same exact symptoms and you believe I was misdiagnosed, what makes you so sure you were properly diagnosed?”

 The good news is that I no longer have a need nor desire to continue living my life under the never-ending grip of chronic pain.
 I no longer have a need to “manage” my health with special diets or special exercises.

 I live a happy normal life as if the disease had never taken place.
 There is no desire within me to convince anyone that they too can do what I did.
 However, I am a firm believer in treating others the way I would like to be treated.

 This means that if nine years ago I would have come across a post like this one my life would have been totally different.